 Active packaging, a cutting-edge technology, integrates antimicrobials, antioxidants, and moisture-absorbing agents into polymeric materials, effectively extending the shelf life of perishable products.
-Within this realm, electrospun nanofibers have gained prominence for their high porosity, substantial surface-tovolume ratio, flexibility, and superior loading capacity, making them particularly suitable for active packaging [1].
-Polyvinyl alcohol (PVA), selected for its synthetic, non-toxic, and watersoluble properties, exhibits robust thermal stability and excellent mechanical properties [2].
+Within this electrospun nanofibers have gained prominence for their high porosity, substantial surface-tovolume ratio, flexibility, and superior loading capacity, making them particularly suitable for active packaging (Nazari et al., 2019).
+Polyvinyl alcohol (PVA), selected for its synthetic, nontoxic, and water-soluble properties, exhibits robust thermal stability and excellent mechanical properties (Xiao et al., 2018).

 The imperative exploration of alternative antibacterial treatments has arisen as a critical strategy to counter antibiotic overuse and effectively combat drug-resistant bacterial infections.
-In this context, the use of bacteriophages stands out as a leading antibacterial approach, among other options such as antibodies, probiotics, and antimicrobial peptides [3].
+In this context, the use of bacteriophages stands out as a leading antibacterial approach, among other options such as antibodies, probiotics, and antimicrobial peptides (Ghosh et al., 2019).
 Bacteriophages (phages), viruses that target and eliminate bacteria without harming human or animal cells, have demonstrated exceptional bactericidal efficacy in numerous research studies [4-6].
-Recent advancements in bio-nanotechnology have further expanded the potential of phages as innovative functional nanomaterials, with applications in tissue regeneration and active food packaging [7].
+Recent advancements in bio-nanotechnology have further expanded the potential of phages as innovative functional nanomaterials, applications in tissue regeneration and active food packaging (Shen et al., 2021).

-The utilization of cellulose nanocrystals (CNC) as reinforcing materials enhances both the mechanical and thermal properties of nanofibers, contributing to improved nanofiber morphology and reduced diameters [8].
-CNC-based nanofillers have demonstrated a remarkable ability to improve the mechanical and antibacterial properties of polymer matrices, such as PVA composites, making them promising candidates for active packaging applications [9].
-These nanocrystals, with their nanometric dimensions, impressive strength, and biodegradability derived from renewable sources, facilitate the production of bio-based nanofibers with enhanced performance [10].
+The utilization of cellulose nanocrystals (CNC) as reinforcing materials enhances both the mechanical and thermal properties of nanofibers, contributing to improved nanofiber morphology and reduced diameters (Zhou et al., 2011).
+CNC-based nanofillers have demonstrated a remarkable ability to improve the mechanical and antibacterial properties of polymer matrices, such as PVA composites, making them promising candidates for active packaging applications (Meng et al., 2023).
+These nanocrystals, with their nanometric dimensions, impressive strength, and biodegradability derived from renewable sources, facilitate the production of bio-based nanofibers with enhanced performance (Ribeiro et al., 2021).

 In the pursuit of effective nanofiber fabrication, Polycaprolactone (PCL) emerges as a promising material due to its semi-crystalline hydrophobic nature and excellent hemo compatibility.
-However, despite its FDA-approved status, PCL electrospun membranes face challenges related to durability [11].
+However, despite its FDA-approved status, PCL electrospun membranes face challenges related to durability (Jiang et al., 2023).

-A novel surface modification technique the predrying of PVA involving and electrospinning hydrophobic PCL nanofibers has proven to significantly enhance the physical and mechanical properties of the resulting PVA/PCL composites [12].
-Addressing these challenges necessitates an advanced strategy-leveraging a combination of polymers in the electrospinning process to mitigate individual weaknesses and enhance overall nanofiber performance.
-The study focuses on Escherichia coli (E. coli), a gram-negative bacillus in the Enterobacteriaceae family responsible for various human infections [13].
+A novel surface modification technique involving the predrying of PVA electrospinning hydrophobic PCL nanofibers has proven to significantly enhance the physical and mechanical properties of the resulting PVA/PCL composites (Ahn et al., 2024).
+Addressing these challenges necessitates an advanced strategy leveraging a combination of polymers in the electrospinning process to mitigate individual weaknesses and enhance overall nanofiber performance.
+The study focuses on Escherichia coli (E. coli), a gram-negative bacillus in the Enterobacteriaceae family responsible for various human infections (Doyle & Schoeni, 1987).
 Escherichia coli can be transmitted to humans through various pathways, with contaminated food being a major contributor [14, 15].
 Ensuring the safety and quality of food products throughout the production, packaging, and distribution stages is essential.
-The rise of antibiotic-resistant bacteria further underscores the urgency of implementing effective preventive measures to combat food Incorporating contamination. controlled amounts of antimicrobial substances into packaging materials can extend the shelf life of food, aligning with consumer preferences for natural preservatives [16].
+The rise of antibiotic-resistant bacteria further underscores urgency of implementing effective preventive measures to combat food controlled contamination.
+Incorporating amounts of antimicrobial substances into packaging materials can extend the shelf life of food, aligning with consumer preferences for natural preservatives (Meshkani et al., 2013).
 Bacteriophages, harmless bacterial parasites, emerge as a viable solution for controlling pathogenic bacteria throughout the food production process.
-However, challenges such as deactivation during food processing and the potential for bacterial resistance highlight the need for incorporating lytic phages into food packaging [17].
+However, challenges such as deactivation during food processing and the potential for bacterial resistance highlight the need for incorporating lytic phages into food packaging (Hagens & Loessner, 2010).

-One approach involves immobilizing lytic phages on the surface of packaging material, facilitating their interaction with host cells on the food surface [18].
+One approach involves immobilizing lytic phages on the surface of packaging material, facilitating their interaction with host cells on the food surface (Anany et al., 2011).